 We have continued our efforts to defeat an onerous fire-sprinkler requirement for all new single-family homes in the city of Kirkland.
 Your Association has met with most councilmembers, answering questions about possible conflicts between the International Residential Code and the code as adopted in Washington state and Kirkland.

 What is changing, why it matters and what MBA membership means for you!

 Earlier this year, the Master Builders Association of King and Snohomish Counties (MBA) conducted a survey of its members to help gauge their opinions about the permit process in the two-county area.
 The survey was intended to help increase the Association’s understanding of how local governments are doing with permitting based on members’ experiences with actual projects.
 The results of this survey indicate there is room for improvement in all aspects of the permit process across most jurisdictions in King and Snohomish counties.

 Labor & Industries' (L&I) "Stay at Work" program s a new financial incentive program that encourages employers to bring their injured workers quickly and safely back to light-duty or transitional work by reimbursing them for a portion of their costs.
 Your association recently had a Group Retrospective Insurance Program (GRIP) participant who received the full $10,000 reimbursement, so you will want to check this out!

 Under the Affordable Care Act, all employers that provide "applicable employer-sponsored coverage" or essentially a group health insurance plan are now required to report the value of that health care coverage on employee’s W2s starting in 2014.

 Your association is pleased to present this quarterly economic report prepared by Matthew Gardner of Gardner Economics, LLC.
-The report provides an overview of the Seattle metropolitan area’s economy and real estate market, with special emphasis on the fourth quarter of 2012.
+The report provides an overview of the Seattle metropolitan area’s economy and real estate market.
 Gardner's report focuses on events that are of interest to the housing industry community and consumers alike.